seclution/frappe_app_template/README.md

 # Frappe App Template

-This repository provides a starting point for developing custom Frappe or ERPNext applications.
-It helps you bootstrap a development environment with optional vendor apps and a Codex index.
+This repository is a starting point for developing custom **Frappe** or **ERPNext** applications.
+It bootstraps a local development environment, clones optional vendor apps and prepares a basic `codex.json` index for use with Codex.

 ## Quickstart

 1. Clone this repository.
-2. Optionally edit `vendor-repos.txt` to list additional apps you want to clone.
+2. Edit `vendor-repos.txt` to list the Frappe/ERPNext apps you want cloned.
-3. Run `./setup.sh` to create the directory structure, clone vendor apps and generate `codex.json`.
+3. Run `./setup.sh` from the repository root.
+It clones the apps listed in `vendor-repos.txt` and generates `codex.json`.
 4. Review `init_codex_prompt.md` for the initial prompt used by Codex.

+## Adding Vendor Apps

+Each line in `vendor-repos.txt` should contain the HTTPS URL of a Frappe or ERPNext app repository.
+Re-run `./setup.sh` whenever you change this file to fetch the new apps.

 ## Repository Layout